STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 Using the resource partitioner
 ------------------------------

-In order to create custom thread pools the resource partitioner needs to be set up before |hpx| is initialized by creating an instance of :cpp:class:`hpx::resource::partitioner`:
+The :cpp:class:`hpx::resource::partitioner` is now created during |hpx| runtime initialization without explicit action needed from the user.
+To specify some of the initialization parameters you can use the :cpp:struct:`hpx::init_params`.

 .. literalinclude:: ../../libs/resource_partitioner/examples/simplest_resource_partitioner_1.cpp
    :start-after: //[body
    :end-before: //body]

-Note that we have to pass ``argc`` and ``argv`` to the resource partitioner to be able to parse thread binding options passed on the command line.
-You should pass the same arguments to the :cpp:class:`hpx::resource::partitioner` constructor as you would to :cpp:func:`hpx::init` or :cpp:func:`hpx::start`.
-Running the above code will have the same effect as not initializing it at all, i.e. a default thread pool will be created with the type and number of threads specified on the command line.

-The resource partitioner class is the interface to add thread pools to the |hpx|
+The resource partitioner callback is the interface to add thread pools to the
-runtime and to assign resources to the thread pools.
+|hpx| runtime and to assign resources to the thread pools.
+In order to create
+custom thread pools you can specify the resource partitioner callback :cpp:member:`hpx::init_params::rp_callback` which will be called once the resource partitioner will be created , see the example below.
+You can also specify other parameters, see :cpp:struct:`hpx::init_params`.

 To add a thread pool use the :cpp:member:`hpx::resource::partitioner::create_thread_pool` method.
 If you